HG2051 – Language and the Computer (AY2025-26)

 Acknowledgments

-The majority of the content for this course has been borrowed (with permission) from Michael Wayne Goodman and Francis Bond, who taught previous years.
+Much of the content for this course has been borrowed (with permission) from Michael Wayne Goodman and Francis Bond, who taught previous years.
 Below are some archives of the previous courses: